mshiltonj/resource-routing/README.md

 * A simple, easy method for generating restful routes for a model
 * Viewable routing table
-* warnings if the expected controller or controller function does not exist
-* Ways to customize, override and extend the generated restful routes
+* Customize, override and extend the default restful routes
-* The same interface for creating non-restful routes, so you don't have to build routes in different ways.
+* Opt-in interface for creating non-restful routes, so you don't have to build routes in different ways.
 * Easy declaration of your "root" or "home" route.
-* Optional definition of a global "wrapper" function around all the routes for universal request handling setup.

 # Installation

+    npm install resource-routing

+or

     yarn add resource-routing